ilama2/Chefbot/README.md

       │  ├─ Audio
       ├─ transcripts/
       │  ├─ transcripts

-4. Configuration Details
+5. Configuration Details
    -  requirements.txt
    -  Environment Variables (.env)
         -     OPENAI_API_KEY = your_openai_api_key
               PINECONE_API_KEY = your_pinecone_api_key
               LANGCHAIN_API_KEY = your_langsmith_api_key
               LANGCHAIN_PROJECT = your_langsmith_project
-5. Usage Guide:
+6. Usage Guide:
    - Running the Application:
        ```bash
        cd chefbot
        streamlit run app.py
    - Using ChefBot
-       -      1. Process a YouTube Cooking Video:
+      1. Process a YouTube Cooking Video:
-       -          - Paste a YouTube URL into input field
+       - Paste a YouTube URL into input field
-       -          - Click "Process Video" to extract and process the transcript
+       - Click "Process Video" to extract and process the transcript
-       -          - Wait for confirmation that the video has been processed
+       - Wait for confirmation that the video has been processed
       2. Ask Questions:
        - Type your question about the recipe
        - Click "Ask Question" to get a response
        - View the answer in the conversation history section
       3. General Cooking Questions:
        - You can ask general cooking questions without processing a video
+      4. Example Questions:
+         `How long should I cook the chicken?`
+         `What tools do I need for this recipe?`
+         `What ingredients do I need for this recipe?`
+      5. Viewing Transcripts
+       - Click on "View Transcript" to see the full transcript of the processed video